Bundesliga scraps sale of stake in overseas broadcasting rights

 The German Football League (DFL), which organises the country’s top two leagues, said in a statement on Wednesday that the talks on the stake sale were not being continued for now.

-Earlier this month, DFL shortlisted buyout funds including KKR (KKR.N), Bridgepoint and CVC for a sale that had been expected to value the Bundesliga's overseas broadcasting rights at roughly 2 billion euros ($2.4 billion). read more
+Earlier this month, DFL shortlisted buyout funds including KKR, Bridgepoint and CVC for a sale that had been expected to value the Bundesliga’s overseas broadcasting rights at roughly 2 billion euros ($2.4 billion).

 The league’s soccer clubs needed to agree with a two-thirds majority on moving to the final phase of the auction, but failed to achieve that threshold.